 - Photographs of the scene and your injuries

 - Medical records detailing your injuries and prognosis

-Time Limits for Filing Your Truck Accident Lawsuit
+Time Limits for Filing Your Truck Accident Lawsuit in Pennsylvania

 A statute of limitations puts a time limit on your ability to file a personal injury lawsuit.
 This time limit makes it critical to seek advice about your potential legal options as quickly as possible after a collision.

 Under 42 Pa.
 Consol.
 Stat. §5524(a), you have only two years from the date of your accident to file a lawsuit against the at-fault parties.
 If you fail to file within the required timeframe, you can lose the right to pursue compensation.

 By reaching out to our car wreck lawyers serving Indiana, Pennsylvania, you can preserve your right to damages.
 That’s because we manage all of your truck accident lawsuit’s deadlines.

 What Should I Do After My Truck Accident?

 The attorneys at Berger and Green have some recommendations that could bolster your truck accident case: